 Form Liner Attachment - Form liners shall be securely attached to forms in accordance with the manufacturer's recommendations, with less than a 1⁄4-inch seam.
 Blend form liner butt joints into the brick pattern and finish off the final concrete surface.
 Create no visible vertical or horizontal seams or conspicuous form liner butt joint marks.
 At locations where the form liners are joined, carefully blend to match the balance of the brick pattern.
 Form liners shall be installed to withstand anticipated concrete placement pressures without leakage and without causing physical or visual defects.
 Wall ties shall be coordinated with the form liner system.
-The Design-Build Team shall have a technical representative from the form liner manufacturer on site for technical supervision during the installation and removal of form liners.
+The Design-Build Team shall have a technical representative from the form liners.
 Unless allowed by the Engineer, installation and removal of form liners shall not be permitted if the aforementioned technical representative is not present.